The surge in e-cigarettes and the legalization of cannabis products are providing teens with new alternatives.

 In 2018, the trend continues — and the advent of new technology, such as electronic cigarettes, has given younger people more ways to consume marijuana-related products.

-A team from the Office on Smoking and Health from the Centers for Disease Control and Prevention (CDC) shed more light on the trend in research last month in JAMA Pediatrics.
+A team from the Office on Smoking and Health from the Centers for Disease Control and Prevention (CDC) shed more light on the trend in research

 The researchers reported that nearly 1 in 11 middle and high school students in the United States said they’d consumed cannabis using e-cigarettes as the delivery device.